drug-design/course/docs/chapters/molecular-similarity.md

 *[QSAR]: Quantitative Structure Activity Relationships (QSAR) - Mathematical equation linking chemical structure and biological activity for a series of compounds.
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.

-The hERG potassium channel is involved in the polarization and repolarization of the heart muscle with every hearbeat.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/example-3d-qsar-model-2b492402'><i class='fa fa-play' aria-hidden='true'></i></button>The hERG potassium channel is involved in the polarization and repolarization of the heart muscle with every hearbeat.
 Unfortunately, deaths occurred since drugs on the market blocked this channel, leading to arrhythmias of the heart and finally to cardiac arrest.
 A 3D-QSAR model derived from a set of compounds for the hERG channel consists of a positively charged nitrogen and two lipophilic moieties and is shown below.
 This knowledge is crucial to avoiding the design of toxic compounds.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[3D-QSAR]: A method for the establishment of a correlation between the biological activities and the fields produced in the surrounding of a molecule.
 *[QSAR]: Quantitative Structure Activity Relationships (QSAR) - Mathematical equation linking chemical structure and biological activity for a series of compounds.